beijaflor-io/haskell-libui/README.md

 but the bits exposed by `Graphics.LibUI.FFI` (`Graphics.LibUI.FFI.Wrapped`, `Graphics.LibUI.FFI.Raw` & OSX variants) should be ok to use.

+They aren't used in anything serious right now.
+You'd be courageous to do it.

 ## Usage
 ```haskell
 import Graphics.LibUI